-This year, 2018, the Community Association of Halls Gap with the support of the Wimmera Catchment Management Authority is again running the Grampians Wildflower Show in Halls Gap to celebrate the wonderful flowers of our Grampians Gariwerd National Park and nearby forests.
+This year, 2019, the Community Association of Halls Gap with the support of the Wimmera Catchment Management Authority is again running our Wildflower Walkabout Weekend in Halls Gap to celebrate the wonderful flowers of our Grampians Gariwerd National Park and nearby forests.
 There will be a great display of named flowers in the Visitor Information Centre, with experts available to help identify flowers, and a huge range of interesting displays in the hall.